passbolt/passbolt_help/_includes/hosting/install/wizard/install-scripts.md

 example: my-passbolt.acme.com

 ### SSL Setup
+Because passbolt is designed to run with HTTPS by default it is best to try to setup passbolt with SSL even if this is just a test instance.

 - **manual**: (recommended) choose manual if you have your own ssl certificates.
 - **auto**: this option will issue a SSL certificate automatically through [Let's Encrypt](https://letsencrypt.org).
 Use this option only if you have a domain name that is reachable by the outside world, or it will not work.
 - **none**: choose this option if you don't want your webserver to run https.
 This is not recommended.

+**Important:** if you choose 'none' and want to test the MFA, later on you will need to set PASSBOLT_SECURITY_COOKIE_SECURE environment variable to false.
+This is to prevent a misconfigured server with both HTTP and HTTPS enabled from leaking sensitive cookie.

 ### Common GnuPG issues